itsalexyue/iot-inspector/README.md

 ```
 This will prepare the configure and start the WiFi network and download the required packages for packet capture and analysis.

-## Packet capture instructions

-From the `iot-inspector/www` directory, execute the following command
+## Usage Instructions

+Execute the following commands to start capturing packets and displaying traffic information in a web interface:

 ```
+$ cd /home/iot-inspector/www
-$ sudo ./start.sh
+$ sudo ../start.sh
 ```

 This will start capturing packets on the wireless interface of the Raspberry Pi and saving pcap files to `/home`.